toggledbits/PluginTools/README.md

 14. Enter the filename of the implementation file (I_.xml) in the "ImplFile" field.
 15. Click the "Github" heading to open the Github section.
 16. Copy-paste this string into the "pattern" field: `[DIJLS]_.*`
   > This is a Lua pattern string that will be used to match the files installed.
 Any file not matching this pattern will not be installed.
 The default pattern given above matches the typical naming convention recommended in this document and will work in most cases, but if you have other files you need to include or a different naming convention, you may need to create a pattern of your own.
+Just remember that this must use Lua pattern syntax, not JavaScript/RegExp.
 17. Set the "source" field to `your-github-username/repository-name` (e.g. `exampleuser/MyPlugin`).
 This is where the AltAppStore will go to get release files.
-18. Leave the "folders" field blank, unless you have put your source code in folders below the root of the Github repository (e.g. a "src" subfolder in the repository).
-In that case, put the name of each folder from which files need to be installed into a comma-separated list.
+18. Leave the "folders" field blank, unless you have put your plugin's installable files in folders below the root of the Github repository (e.g. a "src" subfolder in the repository).
+In that case, put the name of each folder from which files need to be installed into a comma-separated list in this field.
-19. In the "release" field, enter the tag name from when you created the release on Github.
+19. In the "release" field, enter the tag name from [when you created the release on Github](#preparing-your-github-repository-for-altappstore-deployment).
 21. If (and only if) this version of your plugin has been submitted for approval in the Vera App Marketplace, click the "Vera Store" heading and enter the "PKVERSION" number in the "release" field. **Make sure the App ID" in the Application section has also been set correctly!**
 22. Click the "Create" button to create the new AltAppStore release.

 There is no approval cycle for the AltAppStore.
 Your plugin is available immediately.
 Go to "App Store" from under the "More" menu and find your plugin in the listings there.
 Go ahead and do a test install, and make everything works out right.
 * If you find a bug and need to change code, and you just released the plugin, it's probably best to just go fix the code, delete the release on Github and create a new release using the same tag.
 No changes need to be made in the AltAppStore--it just installs whatever the Github tag is attached to, so it will automatically install the newer tagged release.
-* If you find a bug later and it's been a while since you released the plugin, it's probably best to create a new release minor version (see "Updating an Existing Plugin" below).
+* If you find a bug later and it's been a while since you released the plugin, it's probably best to create a new release minor version (see "[Updating an Existing Plugin](#updating-an-existing-plugin)" below).
 This avoids confusion of having "version 1.0" in the wild with two different code bases.
 * If you just mis-entered some data above and need to correct it, go back into the Publish mode, select your plugin from the "Select an App" dropdown, and select your newly-created version from the "Select a Version" dropdown.
 Then go through the sections/fields, making any changes needed, and then finally hit the "Modify" button when done.
 This will modify the release in place.

 ### Updating an Existing Plugin

 1. In ALTUI, choose "App Store" from the "More" menu.
 2. Click the "Publish" link in the left navigation.
-3. Choose your plugin name from the "Select an App" dropdown (if it's not there, you need to go to "Creating a New Plugin" above).
+3. Choose your plugin name from the "Select an App" dropdown (if it's not there, you need to go to "[Creating a New Plugin](#creating-a-new-plugin-1)" above).
 4. Choose "Create" in the "Select a Version" dropdown.
 5. In the Application section, all of your previously-supplied values (App Title, Description) should be present, but you will need to provide the new "Version Major" and "Version Minor" numbers for this version.
 11. You should not need to change anything in the "Device" section, so click the "Github" heading to open that section.